Jennifer Finney Boylan: Early life and education

-Boylan was born in Valley Forge, Pennsylvania, and graduated from The Haverford School, a private college-preparatory school in Haverford, Pennsylvania, in 1976.
+Boylan was born on June 22, 1958, in Valley Forge, Pennsylvania, and graduated from The Haverford School, a private college-preparatory school in Haverford, Pennsylvania, in 1976.
 She graduated from Wesleyan University in 1980, then completed graduate work in English at Johns Hopkins University.

 Career

 Boylan was on the faculty of Colby College from 1988 to 2014.
 In 2000, she was named "Professor of the Year" at Colby College.
 She moved to Barnard in 2014, where she is both Professor of English and Anna Quindlen Writer-in-Residence.

-Boylan has written thirteen books, including novels, collections of short stories, and her memoir.
+Boylan has written 19 books, including novels, collections of short stories, and her memoir.
 Her 2003 memoir, She's Not There: A Life in Two Genders, was the first book published by an openly transgender American to become a bestseller.
 It was described by The Advocate as "a seminal piece of the trans literary canon".
+It also won the 2004 Lambda Literary Award for Transgender Literature.'

 Her memoir Good Boy: My Life in Seven Dogs was published on April 21, 2020, by Celadon Books.

 In October 2022, she published Mad Honey, a novel co-written with New York Times bestselling author Jodi Picoult.

 She was a Contributing Opinion Writer in The New York Times from October 2007 to April 2022.

 In 2013, Boylan was chosen as the first openly transgender co-chair of GLAAD's National Board of Directors.
 She also serves on the Policy Advisory Board of Gender Rights Maryland and the Board of Trustees of the Kinsey Institute for Research on Sex, Gender, and Reproduction.

+Boylan's 2025 book, Cleavage: Men, Women, and the Space Between Us, won the 2026 Lambda Literary Award for Transgender Literature.'